3 Things to Know About Digital TV Antennas

 1. Analogue Antennas Can Pick Up Digital TV Signals

 Channel frequency, however, is important.
-The frequency used by many analogue antennas differs to that used by digital antennas.
+The frequency used by many analogue antennas differs from that used by digital antennas.
 For frequencies used by both types, analogue antennas will receive digital TV.
 Any digital TV frequencies outside of the analogue antenna’s frequency are not received, however, and you’ll miss out on these channels!

 2. Size Actually Does Matter